Rory A. Myer, M.D.

 What qualifications should I look for in a laser eye surgeon?

 Laser eye surgery treats the cornea, the clear outer surface of the eye.
-So at Tomoka Eye, we think a laser surgeon should be a corneal specialist, an expert who routinely performs corneal transplants, treats corneal abrasions and infections, performs corneal healing research, teaches other doctors about the cornea, and handles challenging cornea cases.
+So at Tomoka Eye, we think a laser surgeon should be a corneal specialist who routinely performs corneal transplants, treats corneal abrasions and infections, performs corneal healing research, teaches other doctors about the cornea, and handles challenging cornea cases.
 A laser surgeon who is a corneal specialist will:

 What is a corneal fellowship?